JaredHane98/QT-RTSP-Live-Video/README.md

-A repository showcasing using QT to display live video from a stream, and display information microcontrollers.
-For this example a B76952, and D435 was used.
+A repository demonstrating the use of Qt for displaying live video streams and presenting data from microcontrollers.
+This example features the B76952 microcontroller and the D435 camera.

 Dependencies